 When Did Valentine’s Day Become a Family Holiday?

-According to a recent survey by TOTSY.com, Valentine’s Day is being shared with kids all over the country.
+According to a survey by TOTSY.com, Valentine’s Day is being shared with kids all over the country.
 How … sweet?

 -April Daniels Hussar

 Last Valentine’s Day, my husband disappeared on a mysterious errand and returned with a bouquet of gorgeous roses and a box of gourmet chocolate for me.
 So lovely!
 And then – guess what he gave our 6-year-old daughter?

 A bouquet of gorgeous roses and a box of gourmet chocolate!

 I know – I really can’t complain.
 Raised by my single mom, I consider myself nonetheless pretty close to my dad, but I never received a Valentine from him in my life.
 I sure would have loved one.
 Still would.
 (Hi Dad!)

 I love that Isabella has a great relationship with her father – I feel like she is learning all the right lessons from someone who is truly a world-class male role model